DavidToh2/GeometryTheoremProver/notes/Construction Definitions.md

 r, s = square r s : p q, on_line r : a b, on_line s : a c; ...
 ```

-If we allow constructing multiple new points with multiple new constructions in a single step, then what's to prevent someone from just doing the entire problem at once in one giant construction step?
+If we allow constructing multiple new points with multiple new constructions in a single step, then what's to prevent someone from just doing the entire problem at once in one giant construction stage?

 ```
 p, q, r, s = on_line p : b c, on_line q : b c, [square r s : p q], on_line r : a b, on_line s : a c; ...